 And toys are anything.
 I sometimes catch myself telling my son not to play with an item because “it’s not a toy.”
 Meanwhile here I am giving him pipe cleaners and a colander to play with.
 Kids will explore anything they’re curious about.

 The same holds true with open-ended toys.
 If you’re looking for a few ideas, below are a few fantastic options.
 Fill your home with these kinds of toys and encourage your child to use them as tools to create:

-Household items (like paper towel tubes, wooden spoons and painter’s tape)
+- Household items (like toilet paper rolls, wooden spoons, and painter’s tape)

 7. Offer household items

 Open-ended play doesn’t need a whole lot to work.
 For instance, the day my new desk chair came in the mail meant my kids now had a giant cardboard box to play with.
 The box became a house before transforming into a car, a canvas, and eventually a tap-dancing floor.